dmagunov/snapshots.lol/apps/app/README.md

-# Snapshots.LOL app
+# Snapshots.lol

-The Snapshots.LOL app is the main application in this monorepo and is built using Next.js.
-The app is designed to allow users to create and share NFT snapshots easily.
+The Snapshots.lol main app, built with Next.js.

-### Built With
+### Libraries used

-Some of technologies have been used:

 - [Monaco Editor](https://github.com/microsoft/monaco-editor): a code editor that powers VS Code.
 It has been integrated into the project to allow users to edit and create NFT snapshots.
 - [Yjs](https://github.com/yjs/yjs): a CRDT (conflict-free replicated data type) framework that provides a powerful abstraction of shared data.
 It has been used to enable collaborative editing and real-time synchronization of snapshot data.